Google's exact match close variants expand again: Now include same meaning variations - Search Engine Land

 Exclusive: The latest machine learning-powered update to close variants means exact match will match to the intent of the query.

 Google’s exact match keyword targeting used to mean one thing: the keyword had to match exactly whatever query the searcher used.
 Then close variants came into the mix, and that definition has steadily morphed over the past few years.
-First including plurals, misspellings and other similar variants came in 2014 and then different word order and function words took hold in 2017.
+First, the inclusion of plurals, misspellings and other similar variants came in 2014, and then, in 2017, different word order and function words took hold.

 Now phase three is here.